thenativeweb/defekt/README.md

 }
 ```

-Alternatively, if you catch your error from somewhere and there are multiple options, you can use the error codes in a `switch` construct:
+Alternatively, if you catch an error from somewhere and there are multiple options, you can use the error codes in a `switch` statement:

 ```javascript
 try {